0xcert/framework/docs/connectors/ethereum-api.md

 **Result:**

-A `boolean` that tells if the provider is enabled.
+A `boolean` that tells whether the provider is enabled.

 **Example:**